rickellis/Shell-Scripts/README.md

 # mufire.sh
 Multi-file Rename.
 Allows all the files in a directory to be renamed identically along with an incrementing counter.
 I wrote the to batch rename images, but it works with any file type.

+# svgtopng.sh
+SVG to PNG Conversion.
+This shell script allows easy conversion of SVG images to PNG format in any size or color.
+The script does not convert individual images, rather all images within any directory you specify.
+For color replacement, SVG images must be single-color images, with the fill color specified in hex rather than RGB.
+The background is automatically set to transparent.

+## Supported Platforms

+I've tested the script on these two platforms:

+* __Linux__ (Arch Linux)
+* __Mac OS X__ (High Sierra)

+## Usage

+Just run this script via the terminal using:

+    #   ./svgtopng.sh

+You'll be prompted to:

+1. Enter the path to the directory containing the SVG files you wish to convert.
+2. Enter the size you want the PNG images to be.
+3. Enter the new color in hexadecimal

+The script will then replace the SVG fill color, execute the PNG conversion, and place the final images into a new folder.

+## Dependencies

+* __On Linux__ you must have either __[Inkscape](https://inkscape.org/en/)__ or __[ImageMagick](https://imagemagick.org/)__ installed.
+The script will automatically detect these packages and use whichever is installed (if both are installed it will default to Inkscape).

+* __On Mac OS__ you must have __[ImageMagick](https://imagemagick.org/)__ installed.
+We recommend installing ImageMagic using __[Homebrew](https://brew.sh/)__.
+Make sure ImageMagic is installed with the SVG library:

+    `#  brew install imagemagick -with-librsvg`

+## Color Note

+In order for this script to change the color of an SVG file, the file  must contain a fill color in hex.
+For example:

+    fill="#ffffff"

+When the script runs it opens the SVG file and replaces the existing color value with the new color value.
+If the SVG file does not contain a fill color (or if the color is RGB), the color can not be changed.

 ---